Troost-Ekong: Watford aim to keep clean sheet in every game | Goal.com

 Troost-Ekong: Watford aim to keep clean sheet in every game

-William Troost-Ekong has stated Watford are aiming to keep a clean sheet in every game they play to boost their promotion target.
+William Troost-Ekong has stated Watford are aiming to keep a clean sheet in every game they play to boost their chances of achieving their promotion target.

-The centre-back has been a consistent performer for the Hornets since teaming up with the side from Serie A side Udinese last summer.
+The centre-back has been a consistent performer for the Hornets since teaming up with the side from Serie A outfit Udinese last summer.

 The defender has played 24 games across all competitions to help Watford to their current third spot on the Championship table.

-The Hornets have conceded the fewest away goal in the league this season and Troost-Ekong has revealed their success is as a result of their teamwork.
+The Hornets have conceded the fewest away goals in the league this season and Troost-Ekong has revealed their success is as a result of their teamwork.

 “We've created that mentality this year.
 Every time the ball goes out of play we are reminding ourselves to keep a clean sheet,” Troost-Ekong told the club website.